marqeeshrs/responsive-web-design/README.md

 Started with header implementation
 Working on juggling git and markdown and workflow.
 Using this html project as a jump off for cementing better habits.
 May need to create tutorial projects and become more engrossed in learning everything.
 YAAAAAY!
+Also, very unsure when I am supposed to use branches...
+I guess that is for more complicated cooperation projects.
+I create versions of my projects, so it must be the same thing via network with extra protections.
+Man, I just want to code...
+HA!